Storms run through the southern United States; 6 dead in Mississippi

 In northwest Louisiana, authorities reported damage to dozens of homes in DeSoto and Webster Townships, according to local media.

-The highest storm risk for Easter Sunday included much of Mississippi, Alabama and western Georgia, the weather service warned.
-That area was designated as “moderate risk”, while the rest of the southern region was placed under “marginal” threat, he added.
+The highest storm risk for Easter Sunday included much of Mississippi, Alabama and western Georgia, the meteorological service warned.
+That area was designated “moderate risk”, while the rest of the southern region was placed under “marginal” threat, he added.

 A larger area, from east Texas to the east coast, was at “marginal” risk of storms, the weather service reported.